Qumulo/docs/_includes/content-reuse/admin-guides/encryption-data-security/generating-storing-ecdsa-keys.md

 ### To Generate a Private Key by Using Linux CLI Tools
 To generate a key in the `.pem` format, use the `openssl` or `ssh-keygen` tools.

-* Use the `openssl` command and specify the path to the private key.
+* Run the `openssl` command and specify the path to the private key.
 For example:

   ```bash
   openssl ecparam \